-- Natural catastrophe risks: the group, via its insurance entity, protects itself against tenyear to two hundred-year claim scenarios. - Terrorism risks: the protection sought is unlimited beyond a retention equivalent to the maximum amount under risk of the portfolio within a radius of 200 m. - Other Property Damage risks: the reinsurance sought aims to limit the impact of a serious loss to a net amount of €687,000. - CL Auto (European Mobility and GB and IE Mobility) and Private Life risks: the reinsurance sought aims to limit the impact of a serious claim to a net amount of €600,000.
+- Natural catastrophe risks: the company protects itself against ten-year to two hundred-year claim scenarios. - Terrorism risks: the protection sought is unlimited beyond a retention equivalent to the maximum amount under risk of the portfolio within a radius of 200 m. - Other Property Damage risks: the reinsurance sought aims to limit the impact of a serious loss to a net amount of €687,000.. - CL Auto (European Mobility and GB and IE Mobility) and Private Life risks : the reinsurance sought aims to limit the impact of a serious claim to a net amount of €600,000.